Explore a variety of healthcare settings in under resourced areas while gaining vital experience shadowing doctors, nurses and clinicians.

 Refer to the US State Department site for information related to safety and security at this destination.

 U.S. citizens are required to have a valid U.S. passport when traveling outside of the United States.
 If you plan to study or travel abroad in the next year, apply for your passport now.

-For more specific visa related information please visit OEA's Visa Information Page.
+For more specific visa related information please visit OGO's Visa Information Page.

 Information for NON-US citizens can be found here.

 For More Information please contact: